Welcome Letter

 Eligibility | Parents and kids must be member of Uttoron. |

-Registration | To maintain a healthy teacher student ratio we will have maximum 20 students per class.
-Total seats in a school year is limited and derived based on available volunteer teachers at the start of the school year.
-For school year 2023, we will have maximum 40 seats for 6-10 age group and maximum 20 seats for 11-18 age group.
+Registration | Total seats in a school year is limited and derived based on available volunteer teachers at the start of the school year.
 Registration will be handled on a first-come, first-served basis.
 Waitlist will be maintained if classes become full and students will be notified if an opening occurs in the order of waitlist registration received. |

 Behavior | Be respectful, disruptive behavior will result in communication to parents.
 Repeated violations will result in suspension. |